also known as Lisa Lisa, is a character primarily featured in Part II:

 Hollywood screen writer.

-However, she is an iconic character and was one of the early inspirations for
+her appeal grew over time.
+And later, I learned she was one of the early inspirations for

 Style / Moveset